About St Andrew's

 As part of the Bybrook Benefice, we are one of ten churches and our priest in charge is the Reverend Marc Terry.
 Working with him are two ordained non stipend ministers plus a number of lay readers and visiting clergy.
-After 20 years, we recently said goodbye to the Reverend Alun Glyn-Jones, who has been a treasured and hugely appreciated regular visiting clergy here.
 We have been delighted to welcome Anjali Kanagaratnam, who is Assistant Curate in the Benefice, to lead our regular services.
 She has come to know us as a community and we are grateful to her for this.
 We are also grateful to all visiting clergy and the Bybrook Team Ministry for all their support to St Andrew’s and the local community.

 Our church calendar is a lively and busy one and we do hope that by visiting our website you will have gained a flavour of St Andrew’s and that you will come and visit us.
 The door of St Andrew’s is open every day of the year unless there are exceptional circumstances.

 We look forward to meeting you – but if we don’t get this chance, we hope your visit is an enjoyable one and that you discover St Andrew’s in the heart of the village.

 Julie, Karen, Nicola, Sally, Michael and Mike (members of the PCC)